harrisonkwhite/c_utils/README.md

 ## Building

-Building and running this project has been tested on Linux and Windows.
+Building and running this project has only been tested on Windows.

 Clone the repository by running `git clone https://github.com/harrisonkwhite/c_utils.git`.